armannphd/deep-learning-challenge/README.md

 * Fourth attempt, 'AlphabetSoupCharity_attempt_3.ipynb' increased the number of neurons for a total of 18501 parameters
 * Fifth attempt, 'AlphabetSoupCharity_attempt_4.ipynb' is based on 'AlphabetSoupCharity_attempt_3.ipynb' but deleted select columns

 For increasing accuracy, other models such as decision-tree algorithms like Random Forest may be experimented with to see if accuracy increases.
-Ultimately, more data used in training would produce an optimal model for
+Ultimately, more data used in training would produce an optimal model for predicitng the likelihood of success for charitable ventures.